yfish1/SST23/README.md

-SQLi stands for SQL injection, the attacker injects a SQL query via the input data from the client to the application.
-With this method, the attacker can read and modify(Insert/Update/Delete) data from the database.
+SQLi stands for SQL injection, as the name says it, it injects an unwanted SQL command into your web app.
+When you have any sort of input that makes a request to your SQL database, your database will return whatever the request asks for.
+Using this input the user can manipulate this by sending a malicious request to your SQL-database by for example making a query to get a password that is stored in that database.
-To **prevent SQL injection** you have to:
+You can **defend against SQLi** with these **4** methods:

    * Use parametrized queries
    * Use stored procedures (but does not guarantee protection)
    * Whitelist input validation (but does not guarantee protection)
    * Escape user input (but does not guarantee protection)

-We make use of parameters in our project, this way the data can’t be manipulated with a SQL injection.
+.NET Core is moderately defended against an SQL injection attack because it escapes all user input in the search field.
+This user input also isn’t used.

 # Break it